 The last thing a parent needs while toting an infant around is a diaper bag that constantly slides off their shoulders.
 A backpack-style diaper bag is a practical, stylish, and often gender-neutral choice that frees up both arms.
 If none of the “official” diaper bag backpacks are quite right, you can find a regular backpack with lots of great compartments that you know will be perfect for the soon-to-be parent in your life.
 For some extra surprises inside, include wet bags for storing soiled clothes or cloth diapers while out of the house, a portable sound machine for those naps on the go, and a travel wipes dispenser.
 For more diaper bag essentials, read this blog post.

 12. Baby Wrap/Carrier

 New parents will adore keeping their precious baby close by while they move around.
-A soft, flexible wrap makes that possible and is especially helpful if the baby is little.
+A soft, flexible wrap makes that possible and is especially helpful when the baby is little.
 For extra support, consider the Nola at Merci Milo; it’s a super-cozy but more structured carrier.
 Newborns often love nursing and falling asleep while snuggling up!

 13. Travel Chair

 A space-saving substitute for a traditional highchair is a hook-on chair that can attach to almost any table or counter for use at home, restaurants, or friends’ homes.
 Easy to wash and transport, these chairs are more sanitary than restaurant high chairs or booster seats.
 An unexpected bonus I’ve appreciated is that children can’t push themselves away from the table when secured in this type of seat.

 14. Shopping Cart Hammock

 Lugging an infant car seat into stores can be tough.
 A stretchy shopping cart hammock permits parents to carry only the baby in and place them in a safe, cozy place where they can have a full view of Mama or Dada while strolling through the aisles.

 15. Stroller Fan

 Perfect for rides in the car and stroller, a clip-on fan will keep baby nice and cool in any situation.
 Foam blades and a flexible neck make it easy to safely direct air flow wherever desired.